GerritCodeReview/plugins_webhooks/src/main/resources/Documentation/config.md

 @PLUGIN@.maxAllowedTries
 :   Maximum allowed value for the retries.
 If a value greater than this is
     configured in the @PLUGIN@.config, this value will be chosen instead.
+    If this is set to 0, retries are disabled.

 @PLUGIN@.maxAllowedRetryInterval
 :   Maximum allowed value for the retry interval.
 If a value greater than